witzsha/witzsha/README.md

 <p align="center">
   Im an artist, bone collector, 70's fashion & music enthusiast and a professional vanderbell shipper.
 Really into rdr2 now, but my other interests include: Don't Starve Together, Batman Arkham, Gotham and Transformers.
 If youre into any of that I'd be more than happy to interact with you.<br>
-  Please keep in mind that I am mentally ill and seriously paranoid.
-Because of that I tend to isolate myself and have a hard time when meeting new people.

 </p>

 <p align="center">𓆩♱𓆪</p>
 <p align="center">
-  People under the age of 15, countryhumans fandom, proshippers and MAP's please do not interact.
-If you are racist, homophobic, trasnphobic or any of those also stay far away from me thank you.<br> <br>
+ Please keep in mind that I am mentally ill and seriously paranoid.
+Because of that I tend to isolate myself and have a hard time when meeting new people. <br> <br>

 </p>